 As mentioned above, Ardour does need quite a bit of hardware to perform.
 Thus, you might want to check the following minimum requirements before installing it:

-Computer32 or 64-bit Intel or ARM-compatible device
+Computer | 32 or 64-bit Intel or ARM-compatible device |

-To ensure stability, try to use any system that is released after 2016.
+OS | Any Linux version with a new Kernel (above 2.3) and libc version (above 2.25) To ensure stability, try to use any system that is released after 2016. |

 Why Use Ardour?